rtgamingwdt/Override/README.md

 The following default commands have been recoded.

 > /ban (Works in console.
-I have no idea if it works ingame yet.)
+I have no idea if it works in game yet.)

-> /ban-ip (Some bugs that need fixing.)
+> /ban-ip (Works in console.
+I have no idea if it works in game yet.)